hanifdamarjati20/crypto-app-2/README.md

 - SweetAlert2: A JavaScript library for creating beautiful, responsive, and customizable alert dialogs.

 ## Live View
-Visit the [Live View](https://react-cryptocurrencyapp.netlify.app) to see the app in action.
+Build for Test Deployment on [Arlink](https://arlink.arweave.net)  & Visit the [Live View](https://react-cryptocurrencyapp.netlify.app) to see the app in action.

 ## Usage
 1. Home Page: